LEGO organization is can be a thing of beauty but it should never stress you out.

 Should I Organize My LEGO by Color?

-Sorting by color is simple and undoubtably beautiful and aesthetically pleasing.
+Sorting by color is simple and undoubtedly beautiful and aesthetically pleasing.
 For smaller collections, and young kids, sorting by color can be a great way to go.
 Sorting by color makes it easy to create buildings and structures with a unified color theme.
+As you can see in the photo above our collection was relatively small and so it made sense to sort them by color groups.

-One word of warning about sorting LEGO by color, however.
+One word of warning about sorting LEGO by color.
 If you have a medium or large collection, sorting by color actually makes finding the specific piece you need more difficult.

 Think about this…trying to find one green 2×2 brick in a bin of all green LEGO bricks…or trying to find one green 2×2 brick in a bin of multi-colored 2×2 bricks.
 If you have them sorted by piece, it is easy to find a single green brick among the masses.